-Parameter Direction Width none

-The function initializes the seed and derives a key for the PRNG.

-The function must be called before CMD_RND after every power cycle/reset.

-See Chapter 4.5.1.1 or Chapter 4.5.1.2 respectively for details on the initialization of the random number generator.

-The command has to ignore active debugger protection or secure boot protection flags on SECRET KEY.

-Note: The function may need several hundred milliseconds to return.

-See Chapter 5.1.1 or Chapter 5.1.2 respectively for operation details.

-Error codes: ERC_NO_ERROR, ERC_SEQUENCE_ERROR, ERC_MEMORY_FAILURE, ERC_BUSY, ERC_GENERAL_ERROR
+Parameter Direction Width none The function initializes the seed and derives a key for the PRNG.
+The function must be called before CMD_RND after every power of See Chapter 4.5.1.1 or Chapter 4.5.1.2 respectively for details on random number generator.
+The command has to ignore active debugger protection or secure SECRET_KEY.
+Note: The function may need several hundred milliseconds to return the initialization See Chapter 5.1.1 or Chapter 5.1.2 respectively for operation deta ails.
+Error codes : ERC_NO_ERROR, ERC_SEQUENCE_ERROR, ERC_MEMORY_FAILURE, ERC_BUSY, ERC_GENERAL_ERROR